Bobcatou/broken-link-checker/readme.txt

 1. Reactivate the plugin.
 Your settings will be retained from the previous version.

 == Changelog ==

+= 1.2.6 =
+* Dropped PHP 4 support.
+* Fixed a whole lot of PHP 5 related notices and strict-mode warnings.
+* Fixed some inconsistent method declarations.
+* Fixed a long-standing bug in the ver.
+0.9.5 upgrade routine.
+* Fixed a fatal error caused by class-json.php not being available in later versions of WP.
+This only affects servers running PHP < 5.2.
+* Updated Chinese (TW) translation.
+* Updated Portuguese translation.
+* Replaced the link to FindBroken with a short list of (some of) my other plugins.

 = 1.2.5 =
 * Added Irish translation.